-The demand for core banking packages and associated software is expected to grow as banks deliver on digitalization strategies while facing the consequences from the COVID-19 pandemic.
-Gartner notes that Core banking system offerings are evolving from autonomous islands of functionality to collaborative, open-bankingenabled platforms.
+The demand for core banking packages and associated software is expected to grow as banks deliver on digitalization strategies.
+Gartner notes that Core banking system offerings are evolving from autonomous islands of functionality to collaborative, open-banking-enabled platforms.
 Moreover, the shift to open-banking platforms is integrating all the stakeholders in a bank's value chain: financial technology providers (fintechs), technology partners, bank employees, customers, regulatory authorities, and other banks.

 Our Banking Practice is positioned around three key pillars, i.e., Core Banking Solution (Finacle), Government Business Module (GBM) & Government Business Suite (GBS).
 The Finacle solution is around Implementation, Migration, Support & Customization to the banking segment.
 We also have our IP-based Banking Solutions - GBM and GBS.
-GBS is a comprehensive solution for government payment transactions and is feature-rich and secure IP.
-This is an enhanced & enriched version of GBM with state of the art solution architecture.
-Almost all public sector banks (PSU's) in India are customers of GBM.
-Our array of solutions offered to the banking vertical are; Finacle Core Banking, Implementation Services, Government Business Suite, iSmart Reporting Application, IoT Consulting & Architectural Services, and Digital Kiosk Solutions.
+GBS is a comprehensive solution for government payment transactions that are feature-rich and secure IP.
+To further expand the share in IT wallet spend by Banks; the Strategic Initiatives pillar has been established to explore opportunities in emerging areas and support banks in their digital transformation journey.